• Skip to primary navigation

 4. Change clothes

 Get some dry clothes on immediately after training or competition.
 You can easily get a cold if you do not change clothes.
 And do it before you start to freeze, please.
 I have seen it a lot of times, when people are chatting after a race.
 Exactly that moment is one of the easiest moments to get ill.
+It is a very frequent mistake that happens again and again.
+Please do not do that mistake.

 5. Cool down

 Take a short ride in small gears.
 It helps your muscles to recover from hard intervals or races.
 Removal of lactate and other metabolits is enhanced when you do light exercise.
-Depending on your overall fitness, I will recommend that you do a 5-20 minutes ride after each training session.
+Depending on your overall fitness, I will recommend you do a 5-20 minutes ride after each training session.